 Our co-curricular program offers students a wide range of activities which run before, during and after school.
 The activities are varied, thereby encouraging students to explore new pursuits in a safe and supportive setting.

 St George’s Anglican Grammar School has access to first class sporting facilities including tennis courts, netball courts, large sports ovals and swimming facilities.
 Basketball, netball, badminton, table tennis and soccer are among the sports played at the school.
 The School has its own fully equipped fitness centre located on the ground floor.
 Some of the external sporting facilities that are utilised include Lords Recreation Centre, Loftus Recreation Centre, Kings Park Tennis Club, WA Rowing Club, UWA Sportspark, Supreme Court Gardens, Elizabeth Quay and Bold Park Aquatic Centre.

 The School provides a rich and varied Physical Education program as well as a comprehensive co-curricular program.
 Participation and team spirit abound in our many Inter-House competitions, which are fiercely contested.
 Students also compete in a range of Inter-School activities such as Swimming, Cross Country and Athletics.
 With a focus on sporting participation and fun competition, these events promote teamwork, collaboration and House spirit.

 St George's Anglican Grammar School students have the opportunity to participate in a range of outdoor activities on camps, excursions and tours within Perth and the greater Western Australian surrounds.

-Each year group has the opportunity to attend an annual camp.
+Each year there are a range of annual camps that students can attend.
 The focus is on team building and providing students with the opportunity to develop physically, emotionally and spiritually.
 Environmental awareness, orienteering, bush walking, canoeing and obstacle courses are just some of the activities students get to experience with their friends and peers.

 St George’s Anglican Grammar School offers a range of tour opportunities, both locally and international.